Todiguide guide turistiche della Regione Umbria 389 424 62 62

 patrickireland

-Walking down from Piazza del Popolo along S. Prassede Street taking Via delle Mura Antiche, you will find a unique artwork: the Painted House.
+Walk down from Piazza del Popolo along Via S. Prassede, then take Via delle Mura Antiche and discover a unique artwork: the Painted House.

 This lovely townhouse dates back to the 19th century and is located not so far from the main Piazza del Popolo, in one of the oldest medieval districts in town.